 “Definitely the bunk bed.
 Obviously she cant use it now as she is still in the cot, but we want to ideally keep the van for around 10 years so we can still go on family trips.
 So we have thought about the future too!
 I can’t believe how they did it, it’s almost like its floating!
 She’s got her own little fan, and a little bookshelf opposite her bed.
 We definitely designed this to grow with the family.”

 “We have heaps of flexibility.
 We are heading straight up to the Kimberley’s, across to Darwin, down to Uluru then back up to Queensland and continuing round clockwise.
 We have some places we have to be, for example the Blue Mountains in August, but we have flexibility between those stops.

 I’m most excited about the House Boats in SA.
 We did a taster of SA a few months ago, and it felt a bit like WA, a bit like home.
 So we are excited to see more of South Australia.”

 Why did you decide to call the van Cooper?

 “A couple reasons.
 One was, our channel is called ‘Flying the Nest’ so a coop is like a nest.
 And the other thing was if Hunter wasn’t Hunter, we were considering Cooper for our first kid!”

-If you’re interested in your own van conversion, contact us today.
+If you’re interested in your own van conversion, or even our fully equipped caravans for sale Perth, contact us today.